 How Many Websites Can You Add to a WordPress Hosting Account?

-Currently, if you are subscribed to WP-2000S, WP-3000S, WP-4000S, or WP-VPS account, then you can host more than 1 website.
+Currently, if you are subscribed to WP-Core, WP-Launch, WP-Power, or WP-Pro account, then you can host more than 1 website.
 The table below shows the number of websites that you can host on each account.

 |Account type||# of websites supported|

-Note that the WP-1000S account can only host one website.
-This means that you would need to contact our Customer Service team to upgrade your account to a WP-2000S or higher in order to host more than 1 website.
+Note that the WP-Core account can only host two websites.
+This means that you would need to contact our Customer Service team to upgrade your account to a WP-Launch or higher in order to host more than 2 websites.